 3. Strengthening cooperation between the public and private sectors

-The ability to share knowledge and experience on cyber and information security incidents is essential to achieve a high security level.
-For this reason, there is a need to strengthen collaboration across sectors to become even better at sharing knowledge and learning from each other.
+The ability to share knowledge and experience on cyber and information security incidents is essential in achieving a high level of security.
+For this reason, it is necessary to strengthen cross-sectoral collaboration to become even better at sharing knowledge and learning from each other.
 Government agencies also need to be better at using data from reports to disseminate knowledge about threats and vulnerabilities.

 There is a high demand for centralised consultancy, and there is a need to strengthen capacity and the overall advisory support of government agencies to meet this demand.

 With regard to people and businesses, they may currently find it difficult to know where to turn and what advice they need if they are exposed to phishing attempts and hacking.
-Residents can get advice from the identity theft hotline which was established in 2021.
+Residents can get advice from the Agency for Digital Government through the national identity theft hotline, which was established in 2021.
 However, there is a need for broader help and consultancy for both people and businesses.

 In the business sector, stronger and closer cooperation is needed.
 In general, initiatives targeted at SMEs remain fragmented and often take the form of awareness-raising activities and guidance initiatives only.
-If cyber and information security is to be boosted in the entire business sector, it is crucial that the overall business effort for cyber and information security is coordinated and coherent.
+If cyber and information security is to be boosted in the entire business sector, it is crucial that the overall cyber and information security effort targeted at businesses is coordinated and coherent.
 Concrete tools are needed to keep Danish companies competitive.